 Henry Schmieder Arboretum

 Just west of Doylestown, the Arboretum encompasses 40 acres of our main campus.
 The Learning Gardens date back to the founding of the College in 1896.
-The Arboretum compliments the mission of the College providing a living collection of plants which reflects our faculty’s teaching requirements and serves as a “green resource” for the surrounding community.
+The Arboretum compliments the mission of the University providing a living collection of plants which reflects our faculty’s teaching requirements and serves as a “green resource” for the surrounding community.

 After over a year of research, visioning and discussion, the arboretum is entering an exciting period of transformation, repurposing and rebirth.
 A new dedication to education and learning will guide our efforts as the Henry Schmieder Arboretum evolves into The Learning Gardens.

 Learn more about the Arboretum

-The Roth Center for Sustainable Agriculture serves as the living laboratory space for Delaware Valley College’s new major in Sustainable Agriculture.
+The Roth Center for Sustainable Agriculture serves as the living laboratory space for Delaware Valley University’s new major in Sustainable Agriculture.
 As such, it will demonstrate a production system built on three principles: